yoko1998/cpp-modernize-guidelines/VSCode Notes.md

 Highlighted extensions
 ---------------------
-* Python - python language support from Microsoft, must have (#1 in popular)
+* Python + Pylance - python language support from Microsoft, must have (#1 in popular)
 * Python Docstring Generator - ```"""``` generator

 Extensions to check and see